CASR: A Robust Cyclic Framework for Arbitrary Large-Scale Super-Resolution with Distribution Alignment and Self-Similarity Awareness: Method

 These matrices compactly encode pairwise similarities within each image, providing a robust representation of internal self-similarity.

-To inject this information into the reconstruction process, we introduce a Self-Similarity Aware Refinement Module (SARM) that enables cross-patch information exchange.
-As shown in Fig.~2, SARM takes the high-dimensional patch features \(f\) and aggregates global information through an attention mechanism, allowing each patch to perceive the spatial distribution of patterns across the whole image.
-To mitigate the loss of global context caused by patch-wise processing, we further extract a global semantic embedding \(g\) from the LR image \(I^k\) using SAM, and introduce it via cross-attention.
+To incorporate this information into the reconstruction process, we introduce a Self-Similarity Aware Refinement Module (SARM) that enables cross-patch information exchange.
+Concretely, each patch is independently encoded, and the bottleneck features $f$ at the lowest resolution are cached.
+Global self-attention is then computed over these cached features—incurring minimal memory overhead due to the small token count—before the globally fused features are independently decoded.
+Adjacent patches are merged via MultiDiffusion~\cite{bar2023multidiffusion} to produce the final HR output.
+As shown in Fig.~\ref{fig:method}, the attention mechanism aggregates global information from $f$, allowing each patch to perceive the spatial distribution of patterns across the whole image.
+To mitigate the loss of global context caused by patch-wise processing, we further extract a global semantic embedding $g$ from the LR image $I^{k-1}$ using SAM, and introduce it via cross-attention.
 In contrast to \cite{inf_dit}, which emphasizes local neighbor cues, our design explicitly incorporates global semantic context to strengthen cross-patch consistency.
 We additionally enforce this self-similarity structure through a correlation-guided objective:

 This correlation-guided loss enforces consistent similarity relationships among semantically related regions, ensuring coherent textures and structures in the final output.